 If your PCP is planning to leave the Arkansas Total Care provider network, we will send you a notice before the date this occurs, or as soon as we are notified.
-Your Care Coordinator will work you to find a new PCP, or we will assign you to another PCP so you always have access to the care you need.
-We will send you a letter identifying your new PCP.
+Your Care Coordinator will work with you to find a new PCP so you always have access to the care you need.
 If you want a different PCP, please call Member Services at 1-866-282-6280 (TTY: 711).
 You can change your PCP at any time.